 My experience at SEED was formative.
 And as a graduate of the founding class, I had a very unique experience that even my sisters who attended later didn’t have.
 I like to say, “I grew up in a start-up.”
 The combination of what it takes to build out a place—physically and programmatically—while you’re living there is an experience, kind of like building the plane while you’re flying it.
 Because it was an innovative idea, they were always looking to make things better—there was a high tolerance for change.
 I keep that in mind in my public service and my job—I want to make progress that our people can be a part of.
 I often ask myself, “What are the levers I can help pull to make sure kids have the same investment I’ve had in my future?”

 SEED being a small school really shaped my experience.
 My relationships with the adults in the SEED community were also very important to me.
 How could they not know us in such a small community?
 I still know them well now.
-I actually live right down the street from SEED, and I represent the school as Chair of the Ward 7 Education Council, so I have a continuing relationship with the school.
+I actually live right down the street from SEED, and I represent the school as the Ward 7 Representative to the DC State Board of Education, so I have a continuing relationship with the school.

 Two of the experiences that most shaped me while I was at SEED were the opportunities to go to Greece and Australia.
 My time overseas piqued my interest in international relations, with the idea of joining the Foreign Service.
 In Australia, we learned about Aboriginal cultures, among other things, which in turn led me to take a look at the dynamics around race and culture in the U.S. It was eye-opening, and I still think about it to this day.
 It continues to influence me in the work that I do.